395t/coding-assignment-week-10-rec-1/README.md

 | - | - |
 | ![voc2012_tmap](src/yolo/imgs/voc2012_train_map.jpg) | ![voc2012_vmap](src/yolo/imgs/voc2012_valid_map.jpg) |

 For a lot of the time, the YOLOv1 backbone crashed and started outputting NaNs.
 I also found this to happen to ResNet18 in VOC2012.
-Future work may wish to fine-tune the learning rate warp up and learning rate hyperparameters better to avoid these problems.
+Future work may wish to fine-tune the learning rate warm up and learning rate hyperparameters better to avoid these problems.

 ### Visualizations

-Here're visualizations of how the bounding box of the model with different backbones changed during training on VOC2007:
+Here're visualizations of how the bounding box outputs of the models with different backbones changed during training on VOC2007:

 * Training Example